rragrag1/GildedRose-Refactoring-Kata/Java-Cucumber/README.md

-### How to do the BDD
+### How to run the project

-1. Write a test scenario in Feature file: **src/test/resources/GildedRose.feature**
+1. To compile the project and run tests  :  **./mvnw clean install** from project dir
-2. Modify the StepDefinitions file to match the Feature description in: **src/test/java/com/gildedrose/StepDefinitions.java**
+2. Test scenarios are in the Feature file: **/src/test/resources/com/gildedrose/GildedRose.feature**
-3. Run: **./gradlew cucumber** from project dir
+3. To run tests only:  **./mvnw test** from project dir

-Note: Please check https://cucumber.io for syntax references.
+4. Test execution summary is located in:  **/target/surefire-reports/com.gildedrose.RunCucumberTest.txt**